Secondary glazing listed buildings.

 2: Next measure up both sides of the aperture.

-Note: Before cutting them to length you will need to remember to take off the depth of both the top and bottom pieces.
+Note: Before cutting them to the length, you will need to remember to take off the depth of both the top and bottom pieces.
 12.5mm in my case X 2 =25mm and mark them out. (the overall length of the sides less 25mm if you are using 12.5mm deep door stops).
 Make sure your cut is accurate as you will again need a snug fit in order to be able to build the rest of your unit without needing to wait for the fixings to dry.

 While you are waiting for the paint to dry on your frame inserts you can now measure the overall aperture size and cut your acrylic sheet to size.